SupaeroDataScience/DE/src/docs/1_3_gcp_handson.md

 * Now restart you machine, connect back to it.
 You should be able to upload to google cloud storage now files now

-* Now you can delete the bucket you just created

 * You can delete the VM as well, we will not use it

-**DELETE THE BUCKET NOW**

-## 6. Google Compute Engine from the CLI, "deep learning VMs" and SSH tunnels
+## 6. Deep Learning VM, SSH and Port Forwarding

+### 6a. deep learning vm

 Here we will use the google cloud sdk to create a more complex VM with a pre-installed image and connect to its jupyter server

-This will be useful for the next part of our workshop because both git and docker are already installed !

 Google Cloud Platform comes with a set of services targeted at data scientists called [AI Platform](https://cloud.google.com/ai-platform), among them are [Deep Learning VMs](https://cloud.google.com/ai-platform/deep-learning-vm/docs) which are essentially preinstalled VMs (more or less the same configuration as google colab) with some bonuses.

 * What are "Deep Learning VMs" ?
 Try to use your own words
 * What would be the alternative if you wanted to get a machine with the same installation ?

-### Create a google compute engine instance using the command line
+### 6b. create a google compute engine instance using the command line

 Instead of using the browser to create this machine, we will be using the [CLI to create instances](https://cloud.google.com/ai-platform/deep-learning-vm/docs/cli)